 5. Commercial Auto Insurance for Startups

 Commercial auto insurance covers business-owned vehicles.
 It’s typically purchased as a standalone policy.
-However, you may be able to add it as a rider to your liability insurance.
-An agent can help you decide if that’s a good option for your business.
+However, you may be able to add it as a rider to your personal auto insurance if you personally own the car and it is used for both purposes.
+An agent can help you decide if that’s the right option for your business.

 As with personal auto, commercial auto comes with a variety of coverage options, such as: